 Clean the board with some paper towels to remove any residual wax.
 You will probably end up with a big ball of wax, like below!

 It is always a good idea to rub a bit of wax on your surfboard before every surf session.

 That way, the top coat remains fresh and grippy.
 Still, you don’t want to have a thick, uneven mound of dirty wax under your feet.

-If you already have a solid layer of wax, make use of your wax comb and scratch the wax in a criss-cross pattern to “revitalise” the old coat.
-And when that begins to look dirty, dry up or flake off, remove the wax (as instructed above) and reapply a totally new coat.
+If you already have a solid layer of wax, make use of your wax comb and scratch the wax in a criss-cross pattern to “revitalize” the old coat.
+And when that begins to look dirty, dry up, or flake off, remove the wax (as instructed above) and reapply a totally new coat.

 Some surfers even go as far as waxing the bottom of their feet and/or their deck grip!

 Longboarders tend to wax the entirety of their board, to make it easier to walk up and down the nose.